kwrooijen/gungnir/doc/modules/model.md

 ### `:before-read`

 Add hooks to a column to be executed before you read it from database.
-This is useful if want to sanitize any query paramaters before reading.
+This is useful if want to sanitize any query parameters before reading.
 For example you could save all emails as lowercase (with the `gungnir.model/before-save` hook).
 Then add a `:before-read` hook to lowercase the email field when you query the database.
-That way you'll be able to deal case sensitive data.
+That way you'll be able to deal with case sensitive data.

 Add the `:before-save` and `:before-read` hooks.